kennylwe/kennylwe/README.md

 ## ✨Welcome!✨
 ------------------------------------------------------------

- - i'm Kenny!
-A '27 Student at LCHS
+ - i'm Kenny, A '27 Student at LCHS
  - I like reading, computers, and java
  - Vim user, game dev(?), probably going to switch to linux
  - [insert personal website here for later lol]

 <!--